Codimension two spacelike submanifolds in Lorentzian manifolds and conformal structures: Preliminaries

 where $\mathrm{Ric}^{g}$ denotes the Ricci tensor of the Riemannian metric $g\in c$.
-The well-known conformal transformation law for the Schouten tensor implies that $P(g)=P^{g}$ provides a M\"{o}bius structure for the conformal class $c$.
+The well-known conformal transformation law for the Schouten tensor implies that $D(g)=P^{g}$ provides a M\"{o}bius structure for the conformal class $c$.
 Therefore, for conformal structures on $(n\geq 3)$-dimensional manifolds, the Schouten tensor gives a canonical M\"{o}bius structure.
-But for the two dimensional case there is something new.
-A quadruple $(\mathcal{T}, \mathcal{T}^{1}, h, \nabla^{\mathcal{T}})$ on a $2$-dimensional manifold $M$ is equivalent to specifying a conformal class of Riemannian metrics and a “Schouten type-tensor”, \cite{Burs}, \cite{calderbank}.
+For the two dimensional case, there is something new.
+Namely, on a $2$-dimensional conformal Riemannian manifold $(M,c)$, a M\"{o}bius structure is equivalent to specifying a “Schouten type-tensor”, \cite{Burs}, \cite{calderbank}.

+\begin{remark} { \rm The Uniformization Theorem states that a $2$-dimensional Riemannian manifold $(M,g)$ admits a metric $g'$ conformal to $g$ with constant Gauss curvature $k$.
+This fact leads to a choice of the M\"{o}bius structure determinated by $D(g')=(k/2) \, g'$ and the conformal transformation law.
+On the other hand, recall that for a connected oriented $2$-dimensional manifold $M$, there is a well-known one-to-one correspondence between conformal classes and complex structures.
+A Riemann surface is a such $2$-dimensional manifold endowed with a particular choice of conformal or complex structure.
+Thus, a M\"{o}bius structure on a connected oriented $2$-dimensional manifold $M$ is equivalent to specifying a complex structure and a “Schouten type-tensor” on $M$. } \end{remark}

 \begin{remark} { \rm For $n\geq 3$ and taking into account $2\,\mathrm{div}\, \mathrm{Ric}^{g}=d\, \mathrm{scal}^g$ (see for instance \cite[Cor.
 3.54]{One83}), one gets that $\mathrm{div}\, \mathrm{P}^{g}=\frac{1}{2(n-1)}d\, \mathrm{scal}^g.$ This property is not satisfied for M\"{o}bius structures, in general.